Your opinion matters

 EvaluationKIT offers built-in reporting features that allow instructors and administrators to view results in reports, bar-charts, and even download the raw data files.
 Instructors and administrators can access results within a few clicks and view summary reports for the courses they teach or the areas they oversee.
 Pilot participants include Virtual College courses and classroom courses.

-Chairpersons, Directors, or NWSA Deans must complete an Template to Opt-In file (Excel document) and submit it by the deadline dates.
+Chairpersons, Directors, or NWSA Deans must complete the Template to Opt-In file (Excel document) and submit it by the deadline dates.

-Annual contract faculty who decide to opt-out of Online Student Feedback for Summer Term 2018 need to complete an opt-out form.
+Continuing contract faculty who decide to opt-out of Online Student Feedback for Fall Term 2018 need to complete an opt-out form.
 Last day to submit is Friday, November 9, 2018

 Below is a list of the most frequently asked questions.
 Click or tap on a question to view the answer.

 Yes.
 Eligible courses that are offered less than four (4) weeks are excluded.
 Faculty teaching these courses need to participate in the paper-based administration.

 Yes.
 Students will begin receiving emails via their MyMDC account, which includes a unique link to the survey on the first day of the online administration period for their course(s).
 Depending on the term, email reminders are sent to the non-responders every three (3) days (Fall and Spring Terms) or every two (2) days (Summer Term).
-In addition, if the class is connected to Blackboard, the student logging into Blackboard receives a pop-up window with a message to complete their survey.
-Students can select the “Do It Later” button to complete the survey at a later time.
+In addition, if the student logs into Blackboard receives a pop-up window with a message to complete their survey.

 Depending on the number of weeks in the term, the first day will be two weeks after the 'Last Day to Withdraw' date (16-week,14-week and 12-week terms), or one week after the 'Last Day to Withdraw' date (8-week terms), or three days after the 'Last Day to Withdraw' date (6-week terms).

-Note: Faculty may change this date to a later date.
+Note: Faculty may change this date to a later date in EvaluationKIT.

 The last day of classes for the term.